-I caught up with Doug Beavers in Barcelona, Spain (by telephone) where he was performing with the Spanish Harlem Orchestra.
+I caught up with Doug Beavers in Barcelona, Spain (by telephone) where he was appearing with the Spanish Harlem Orchestra.

-After perusing the press release and listening to and savoring The Art of the Arrangement repeatedly, I concluded that there had to be more to the story.
-Lo and behold, my instincts were correct.
+After perusing the press release, listening to and savoring The Art of the Arrangement repeatedly, I concluded that there had to be more to the story.
+As it turns out, my instincts were correct.

 TOMAS PEÑA: As the press release states, THE ART OF THE ARRANGEMENT is the follow-up to the highly acclaimed TITANES DEL TROMBON.
 Is there anything that is not in the press release you would like to discuss?

 DOUG BEAVERS: A big part of my artistry and what I love to do is arranging, which I feel is a forgotten art.
 Many people don’t realize what goes into the music or how it happens.
 Often, a composer or vocalist will hum a song on a voice recorder, but we establish the sound of the arrangement, and one has to have the “chops” – meaning the orchestration, the thought pattern and how to get from point A to point B. Also, the arranger has to know the clave and be rhythmically precise, and the music has to be accessible.

 About a firm knowledge of the clave, some years ago I interviewed the acclaimed trombonist, Roswell Rudd, who collaborated on an album with the cuatro player, Yomo Toro on the album, El Espiritu Jibaro (Sunnyside, 2007).
 Here’s what he said about learning the clave: “If you are brought up in it, it’s one thing.
 If you have to learn it and reapply it to everything you have experienced in your life, that’s another thing.
 I call it, ‘The Science of the Clave.’
 I had to work with as a science before I could get it to an art.
 What an experience!
 I grew from this.”
 Also, I should mention, Bobby Sanabria appears on the album.
 He helped to teach Roswell the fundamentals of the clave.